 Alternatives To Video Backgrounds In Windows 10

-If you don’t want to use a video as your wallpaper on a Windows 10 PC, then you have alternatives.
-You can use high-resolution 4K wallpapers on your PC instead, giving you a bright and colorful desktop without worrying about battery life (for laptops) or resource usage from continuous video playback.
+You have alternatives if you don’t want to use a video as your wallpaper on Windows.
+You can use high-resolution 4K wallpapers instead, giving you a bright and colorful desktop without worrying about battery life (for laptops) or resource usage from continuous video playback.
 Be sure to check out our guide to changing your desktop background in Windows to learn how.